Why Physical Fitness Is a Powerful Treatment for Opioid Addiction Recovery

 Most scientists now agree that addiction is not a moral issue or a failure of willpower, but a result of differences in the brain.
 Some people appear to have a brain chemistry that is more prone to addiction, and so part of the recovery process is to bring this chemistry back into line.
 According to Runner’s World, exercise can do this by rebalancing the levels of glutamine and dopamine in the brain — two chemicals which drugs like opioids throw out of order by substances of abuse.
 Exercise also increases “brain-derived neurotrophic factor” (BDNF) levels.
 BDNF is a protein that helps your brain grow new brain cells, and it’s involved in learning and memory — two functions which long-term opioid use can impair.

 Substance abuse and mental health disorders often occur together, in what’s called a “co-occurring disorder.”
 There is a downward spiral here, because substance abuse can cause mental health problems like depression and anxiety — and people return to substances to try to mask the emotional pain caused by mental illness.
 Exercise is a way you can break this cycle and start repairing the damage.
 Exercise reduces symptoms of a range of disorders, including depression, stress, anxiety, and negative moods.

 It also improves confidence and self-esteem — two qualities that many people in addiction recovery might lack (if they’re instead affected by guilt and self-doubt).
 Physical exercise also improves sleep quality, which is important since opioid use and addiction can wreak havoc with sleep cycles.

 What Form of Exercise Is Best?

 Of course, the difficult part of the exercise “pill” is the exercise itself.
-However, most people find that getting started is the hard part.
-If you start with a simple and easy walking routine and build up from there, you’ll be up and running in no time— literally!
+Most people find that getting started is the hardest part.
+But if you start with a simple walking routine and build up from there, you’ll be up and running in no time— literally!